-Vocal Europe is a hybrid Research Institute dedicated to fostering dialogue and coordination among the European Union (EU), Iran, Israel, Russia, Turkey and the Western Balkans.
-Through research publications, partnerships and policy events – we aim not only to support and but also challenge European decision-makers at all levels to make informed decisions based on evidence and analysis, and providing a platform for engaging partners, stakeholders and citizens in EU policy-making.
+Vocal Europe is a Brussels-based Think-Tank dedicated to research and communication on Europe and its neighbourhood: Iran, Israel, Russia, Turkey and Western Balkans.
+Through research, communication campaigns, and policy events, it aims not only to support but also challenge European decision-makers at all levels to make informed decisions based on analysis, and providing a platform for engaging partners, stakeholders and citizens in EU policy-making.

 She is the Managing Director of Vocal Europe.
 Madalina Sisu Vicari is a PhD candidate at the University of Liège.
 Her main research interests are: the geopolitics of energy, energy security, Ukraine’s and Turkey’s energy cooperation with EU, EU-Russia energy relations, EU’s external energy governance, European regionalization.
 She holds a Master’s degree in International Relations and a Master’s degree in Communications and European Affairs.

 Julien Hoez is a policy analyst at Vocal Europe.
 Growing up as a French Londoner, Julien Hoez holds a B.A in International Relations and French studies at Oxford Brookes University.
 He is passionate about the current state of French politics, as well as the increasingly important implications of the modern-era European project.